Trava

 Overview

-Cancels the entire itinerary or segments with specific status code.
+Cancels the entire itinerary or segments with a specific status code.

 Description